torvalds/linux/Documentation/driver-api/usb/gadget.rst

 Introduction
 ============

-This document presents a Linux-USB "Gadget" kernel mode API, for use within peripherals and other USB devices that embed Linux.
+This document presents a GNU/Linux-USB "Gadget" kernel mode API, for use within peripherals and other USB devices that embed GNU/Linux.
 It provides an overview of the API structure, and shows how that fits into a system development project.
-This is the first such API released on Linux to address a number of important problems, including:
+This is the first such API released on GNU/Linux to address a number of important problems, including:

 -  Supports USB 2.0, for high speed devices which can stream data at